sandeep194920/SnippetCodes/README.md

 - Step 2.
 Specify onSubmit prop on formik context.
 This is a function that gets value param which is formik.values
 - When we submit the form, this onSubmit method (in useFormikContext) is executed
 - For submit button, add type='submit' to avoid any warnings
+- TIME TO LEARN FORM VALIDATION

+### Validate the form

+- We need to add 2 rules ( 1.
+All fields are Required.
+2. Email must be valid)
+- to the formik, we specify thrid property 'validate' just like initialValues and onSubmit
+- this 'validate' is also a method like onSubmit that recieves values as args
+- this is a function/method will have to satisfy some conditions for the formik to work

+  #### Conditions

+  - 1. The validate function must return an object.
+Let's create an object and return it.
+Let's call that object 'errors'
+  - 2. The keys of this errors object must be same as the keys of values object We have - values.name, values.email and values.channel So we must have - errors.name, errors.email and errors.channel
+  - 3.  the values of each field must be a string specifying the error itself of that field